10.5 Searching Algorithms Revisited¶

 - Locating target elements by traversing the data structure, such as traversing arrays, linked lists, trees, and graphs.

-- Achieving efficient element search by utilizing data organization structure or prior information contained in the data, such as binary search, hash-based search, and binary search tree search.
+- Achieving efficient element lookup by leveraging the way data is organized or prior information about the data, such as binary search, hash-based search, and binary search tree search.

-It's not hard to see that these topics have all been covered in previous chapters, so searching algorithms are not unfamiliar to us.
-In this section, we will approach from a more systematic perspective and re-examine searching algorithms.
+As these topics have already been introduced in earlier chapters, searching algorithms should already be familiar to us.
+In this section, we revisit them from a more systematic perspective.

 10.5.1 Brute-Force Search¶